-The UT School of Journalism faculty and students have 36 papers accepted to AEJMC this year, including eight award winners.
-See the entire list.
+The UT School of Journalism faculty and students have 36 papers accepted to AEJMC last year, including eight award winners.
+See the most current updates.

 Our faculty represents a broad array of backgrounds and interests, all of which combine for one of the most distinguished academic foundations in the country.